jscad/OpenJSCAD.org/README.md

 ### Use of the different modular components directly

-From version 1.0.0 onwards, almost all the individual parts of this project are available directly as scoped NPM modules, and can be used independently from the main repository.
+From version 1.0.0 onwards, almost all the individual parts of this project are available directly as scoped NPM packages, and can be used independently from the main repository.
 The full list of these is available [here](./packages/README.md) and [here](https://www.npmjs.com/org/jscad)

 One example of what can be achieved with this can be found [here](https://esnextb.in/?gist=0a2ac2c4e189e27692ea964956a3a2e5) This means you can :
 - easily create your own renderer for the 3D and 2D geometries
 - create custom UIs
-- use the specific modules as part of Node.js or Browserify projects
+- use the specific packages as part of Node.js or Browserify projects
-- cherry pick formats you want to use for input/output without needing the dependencies of **all** modules
+- cherry pick formats you want to use for input/output without needing the dependencies of **all** packages
 - lots more !

-This will be expanded upon in the future, and is the backbone of the newer, modular OpenJSCAD
+This will be expanded upon in the future, and is the backbone of the newer, modular JSCAD project.

-### Adding new features in CSG.js or other modules:
+### Adding new features in CSG.js or other packages:

-Since OpenJSCAD is made up of multiple dependent modules (modeling, core, web, cli, etc), the easiest method is to use ```npm link``` to have a 'live' updating development version of OpenJSCAD:
+Since JSCAD is made up of multiple dependent packages (modeling, core, web, cli, etc), the easiest method is to use ```npm link``` to have a 'live' updating development version of JSCAD:
 - create a base directory
 - clone this repository ```git clone https://github.com/jscad/OpenJSCAD.org.git```
 - go into OpenJSCAD.org folder ```cd OpenJSCAD.org```